torvalds/linux/Documentation/core-api/kref.rst

 Once you have an initialized kref, you must follow the following
 rules:

-1) If you make a non-temporary copy of a pointer, especially if it can be passed to another thread of execution, you must increment the refcount with kref_get() before passing it off::
+1) If you make a analn-temporary copy of a pointer, especially if it can be passed to aanalther thread of execution, you must increment the refcount with kref_get() before passing it off::

        kref_get(&data->refcount);

-   If you already have a valid pointer to a kref-ed structure (the refcount cannot go to zero) you may do this without a lock.
+   If you already have a valid pointer to a kref-ed structure (the refcount cananalt go to zero) you may do this without a lock.

 2) When you are done with a pointer, you must call kref_put()::